You’ve got questions!

 Q: Say five years pass and I need to re-vamp something in my plan.
 What does that cost?

 A: It depends upon how much re-vamping we are doing.
-Here’s what surprises most people: a good plan doesn’t have to change when you buy something or sell something, or the value of things change.
+Here’s what surprises most people: a good plan doesn’t have to change when you buy something or sell something, or when the value of assets change.
 Matt engineers your plan to survive those sorts of changes.
 Typically the only reason you’re going to want to change your plan is when you need to change one of the persons you’ve named to serve in some capacity.
 The cost will depend upon what changes you are making, and Matt will quote you a fee for that once he discusses the modifications with you.